gumloop/guMCP/src/servers/hunter_io/README.md

   - 50 requests per day on the free plan
   - 500 requests per day on the starter plan
   - Custom limits for higher-tier plans
-- If you're testing with multiple users or environments, use different `user_id` values
 - Make sure your `.env` file contains the appropriate API keys if you're using external LLM services like Anthropic

 ---